aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

 The Chef (Kernel) uses the recipe (Program) to assemble the meal (output).
 (We can even imagine the customer bringing some special ingredients of their own as well.)

-The Resources here are kitchen appliances: Oven, Fridge, Mixer, Storeroom.
+The Resources here are kitchen appliances: Stove, Oven, Grill, Fridge, Mixer, Storeroom.

 ---
-## 2 Recipes, 1 Chef
+## Processes: 2 Recipes, 1 Chef

 Two Customers come with two recipes.